Aller au contenu

 Weaknesses:

-• Higher prices than Izac (starting at 350 euros)
+• Higher prices than Izac (starts at 350 euros)

 3. De Fursac

-De Fursac is a historic French house positioned in the premium segment of men’s suiting.
+De Fursac is a historic French house operating in the premium segment of men’s suiting.
+Reputation built over decades.

 Strengths: